A non-exhaustive list of mutual fund investing do’s, don’ts and myths. Updated Jan 25th 2016.

 - Track portfolio volatility.
 Keep a record of how much your mutual fund portfolio loses or gains each business day.
 This will help you get used to volatility and to have perspective of market movements.
 This will also help you define a ‘lump sum’.
 For example, if you stand to lose or gain Rs.
 50,000 a day, a sum of Rs.
 10,000 is not a lump sum in your mind.
 One lakh is, but you can divide and invest in over the space of a few days since you are used to gaining or losing a sum close to each bit of your investment.

 - Can you justify the presence of each mutual fund in your portfolio?
-If you can't, something is wrong about the way in which you are buying funds.
+If you can’t, something is wrong with the way in which you are buying funds.

 - There is absolutely no excuse to not switch to direct mutual funds!